 Harris, Sam.
 Waking Up: A guide to spirituality without religion.
 Simon & Schuster.
 2014.
 (Book.)

 Harris, Sam.
 Waking Up. (website/app) Includes introductory course in meditation and dozens of audio recordings on subjects ranging from mindfulness to the self to stoicism to free will.
-Highly recommend.*
+Here is An Open Letter to Meditators explaining the Waking Up website.
+Highly recommend.
+No charge if you can’t afford to pay. *

 Sharp, Paul B., Sutton, Bradley P., Paul, Erick J. and eight others.
 “Mindfulness training induces structural connectome changes in insula networks” Nature: Scientific Reports, May 9, 2018.